 Telecommuting employees shall be available at their remote locations by telephone and/or e-mail to management and other City staff during regular work hours.
 They shall not hold meetings at their alternate workplace where the physical presence of others is required.
 They shall not conduct any unauthorized external (non-City) work during their telecommuting work schedule.

 4.2 HOLIDAYS

 Data

-All regular full-time employees of the Classified Service will receive paid leave (holiday pay) on official holidays.
-The amount of holiday pay will be the normal rate of pay for an employee's regular shift.
+All regular full-time employees of the Classified Service will receive 10 hours of paid leave (holiday pay) on official holidays.
 The City of Snellville observes nine (9) official holidays.